Faucet Basics: Part 4 Faucet Styles & Configurations

 Wrist blades are frequently specified for residential kitchen faucets where one or more family members has a physical limitation that prevents easy hand operation of the faucet.
 All hospital handles meet ADA standards.

-and introduced to the U.S. as the Karbon faucet, Kohler has pretty much had the category to itself for a number of years, and will probably continue to do so until its patents run out.
+Invented by and introduced to the U.S. as the Karbon faucet, Kohler has pretty much had the category to itself for several years, and will probably continue to do so until its patents run out.
 We were initially skeptical of the design, figuring that all those articulating joints provided ample opportunity for leaks and material failure.
 So far, however, these do not seem to be a problem.
 Of course, we have to wait about 100 years for the real test of reliability.

 The original side spray configuration is still available and still very popular.
-The sprayer is attached to the faucet with a hose, but is mounted to one side.
+The sprayer is attached to the faucet with a hose but is mounted to one side.
 Its control is in the sprayer head.
-The spray pattern may be adjustable and usually can be switched to spray to stream with a lever mounted on the sprayer head.
+The spray pattern may be adjustable and usually can be switched to spray to stream with a lever mounted on the sprayer head, a feature pioneered by .

 Pull-Out and Pull-down Spout Sprayer